nkadel/pythonrepobuilder/README.md

 Maintainer Email: nkadel@gmail.com

 Usage:

-    make install - build, and install for local access, the full build requirements for RT4.
-This is the normal bootstrap operation.
+    make [ install ] - build, and install for local access, the full build requirements for aws in diferent operating systems This is the default bootstrap operation.

     make build - try and build all the components in the local environment, without using "mock"

-    make all - build all comopnents using "mock" and the local RT4 repository, called "rt4repo"
+    make all - build all comopnents using "mock" and the local PYTHON repository, called "pythonrepo"

     make epel - build only the compoenents that can be built from EPEL, without additional comopnents from this toolkit.